Taming the Hydra: Targeted Control-Flow Transformations for Dynamic Symbolic Execution

-Program transformed using \name has less program paths compared its untransformed version.
-With \name DSE will explore less program paths and generate fewer test cases.
-Also, \name might not generate test cases that cover specific program paths in the original program, due to static path merging.
-Therefore, if the goal is to achieve maximum possible coverage for a given program, \name might not be the best choice because it can not generate test cases that cover all the paths in the original program.
-This limitation is common for any approach that tries to merge program states including state merging~\cite{efficient_state_merging}.
-However, achieving maximizing possible coverage for larger programs is not a realistic goal due to path explosion.
-Static path merging capability of \name can make DSE reach new program locations faster and achieve more coverage within a limited time budget.
-This is a useful property for testing real-world programs.
+\paragraph{{\bf Suitability of the application of DSE}} The program transformed using \name has fewer paths than its original version.
+With \name, DSE will explore fewer program paths and generate fewer test cases.
+Also, \name might not generate test cases that cover specific program paths in the original program due to static path merging.
+Therefore, if the goal is to generate test cases to achieve the maximum possible coverage for a given program, \name might not be the best choice because it cannot generate test cases that cover all the paths in the original program.
+This limitation is standard for any approach that tries to merge program states, including state merging~\cite{efficient-state-merging}.
+However, path explosion makes achieving the maximum possible coverage for larger programs unrealistic.
+Static path merging capability of \name can make DSE reach new program locations faster and achieve more coverage within a limited time.
+This is a valuable property for testing real-world programs.